pfgithub/scpl/docs/actions/getcontentsofurl.md

 - `Form`
 - `File`
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDictionaryParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDictionaryParameter
 ---
 ### Variable Picker: File / file (internally WFRequestVariable)
-**Placeholder**: undefined
-**Default Value**: undefined
 **Allows Variables**: true